“Life is the sum of your choices.” – Albert Camus

 Happiness is a personal responsibility, and blaming others for our choices is unfair.
 We always choose how much to give and to whom.

-We are the sum up of all our choices.
-Make sure you choose well.
+Our future is based on our choices.
+Let us make sure we choose well.
 Your life is a precious gift, and your happiness is your birthright, nothing for you to earn or fight for.
 Life is to be lived, not only about existing, so why not decide to live it on your own terms, with no apologies and no regrets.

 - Posted by Sara Fabian